Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Customization.md

+---
+tags: [carat, commerce-hub, enterprise, online, card-not-present, secure-payment-form, payment-js, tokenization]
+---
 # Payment JS Customization

-# JS Customization

-Commerce Hub supports customization of JS elements to match the merchant's website for a seamless payment and checkout experience.
-The merchant can iFrame elements override the iFrame elements and submits the request.
+The JS elements are set by default based on the ADA guidelines.
+Commerece Hub allows the merchant to customize the styling by setting a flag and apply their own styling.
+The merchant can override the elements of the JS including [language](#languages), and the [theme and font](#theme-and-font).

-For SAQ-A-EP the styling is set by default, based off of ADA guidelines.
-(Link to ADA guidelines) However, if you would wish to customize the styling you can set a flag to ignore the default styling and apply your own:
+---

 ## Languages